Board Of Directors

 Richard Parker, Chair

-In my role as Chair, I look forward to seeking opportunities for Kerby to collaborate with other agencies and to explore new uses for technology, creative approaches to the funding of services, and opportunities for intergenerational activities.
+In my role as Chair, I look forward to seeking opportunities for all of Unison to collaborate with other agencies and to explore new uses for technology, creative approaches to the funding of services, and opportunities for intergenerational activities.

-I would like to introduce you to the Kerby Centre Board of Directors.
+I would like to introduce you to the Unison (Kerby Assembly) Board of Directors.
 To do so I asked them each the question, “Why do you want to be on the Board?”

 Hank Heerema, Past Chair

-I took early retirement from Esso in 1991 and became involved in Kerby Centre as a volunteer, that same year, working on the travel desk organizing trips for seniors.
+I took early retirement from Esso in 1991 and became involved in Unison (then just called Kerby Centre) as a volunteer, that same year, working on the travel desk organizing trips for seniors.
 I quickly became involved with the computer and network needs at the Centre.

 I have served on the Board of directors for many years as a director, treasurer, vice president, president, and now past president.
 Next year, I will have volunteered at Kerby Centre for 30 years.
 I am honoured that the computer classroom that I put in place was dedicated to me as Hank’s Room.
 I have served with pleasure and know the Centre has been, and continues to be, a great organization, serving the needs of Calgary’s senior population, of which I am a member.